Keep Your End Objective In Mind

 2) Evaluate Everything Against Your Objective

 As with everything in life, different obstacles will start emerging in your path as you pursue your objectives.
 Multiple options start getting dangled in front of you, each with its own set of pros and cons.
-Forkroads appear.
+Forks in the road appear.
 Different considerations start seeping in.
 As if that isn’t enough, people start giving their own opinions and take on your situation.
 In no time, you start becoming confused by everything that is before you.

 When that happens, just recall what your end objective is – the very same objective you identified in the beginning.
 Assess everything that you see against it.
 Evaluate your options in terms of how well it serves your objective.
 If you find that the option does not meet your objective, throw them away.
 You will find that decision making becomes condensed into a very easy and simple task.